 Other films considered flops in America in 2016 – 2017 like Valerian and the City of a Thousand Planets, Transformers: The Last Knight, Alien:Covent, Pacific Rim, Disney’s John Carter, Assassin’s Creed, and The Mummy also found success overseas.
 The new normal in Hollywood, is that although North America still has the largest regional box office take for most films, it is not the determining factor for financial success.
 Each of these films were visually-driven, and were also released in 3D and IMax formats, adding to the appeal for international audiences.

 Another discovery American studios have uncovered is that films with foreign stars, and locations add to the appeal for international audiences, and some movies even make major editing adjustments to bring in the overseas dollars.
 Iron Man 3 and Mission Impossible: Rogue Nation, for example even added a subplot, Asian film stars, and additional Chinese locations in the Asian release.
 According to boxofficemojo.com, Iron Man 3 brought in over $800 million just from the international market and an additional $400 million from North American audiences.
 Not bad, for a $200 million produced film.
-Mission Impossible: Rogue Nation brought in 71.4% of its box-office take internationally.
+Mission Impossible: Fallout (2018) brought in 72.2% of its box-office take internationally.
 Other films in recent years to have had success with international casts and mindsets include, Star Trek Beyond, Pacific Rim, G.I.
-Joe: Retaliation, the Fate of the Furious, Pirates of the Caribbean: Dead Men Tell No Tales, The Meg.
+Joe: Retaliation, the Fate of the Furious, Pirates of the Caribbean: Dead Men Tell No Tales, The Meg, Crazy Rich Asians, Ready Player One.

 It is not uncommon to edit American-made films for successful opportunities abroad, but this might surprise some people.
 Some films are heavily edited to address morality clauses, and cultural sensitivities’ for certain countries.
 This is a relatively interesting concept for U.S. filmmakers, but one they are willing to embrace, understanding the impact that global dollars can have on the success or failure of a film.
 Film executives are willing to make concessions like cutting love scenes from films like Cloud Atlas or the Titanic.
 Both Red Dawn and Skyfall made adjustments to antagonists in order to find a greater success in China according to a nofilmschool.com article.
 And in 2013s World War Z, “references to a global zombie pandemic originating in China” were cut out of the Chinese version of the film according to Josh Rottenberg of Entertainment Weekly.
+The Oscar-winning Bohemian Rhapsody even adapted the original storyline and subplots so it could be screened in China.
 This approach to filmmaking will likely continue, as studios understand the importance of adapting to the ever-changing global film landscape.

 Box office receipts in Japan and India were up by nearly 44% since 2013 according to the MPAA, making those areas the largest of international growth.
 The growth of movie screens in China, continue to be the fastest growing marketplace for film-going audiences (up to 10 new screens added per week in 2016-17).
 The Asia/Pacific market has also surpassed North American screening locations (66,360 vs. 45,531) according to the MPAA & Louise Watt (Associated Press, China Overtakes U.S., 2017).

-China is limiting American-made film releases.
-Less than three dozen films per year are imported from U.S. studios (14 of those have to be in 3D or IMAX formats).
+China is also limiting American-made film releases.
+Less than three dozen films per year are imported from U.S. studios (14 of those have to be in 3D, 4DX or IMAX formats).
 Film execs and government officials from both countries are working to enhance the agreement and the benefits for both countries (The Wrap,Ira Teinowitz).

 According to Motion Picture Association of America CEO, Chris Dodd, with 2.2 billion American jobs connected to the film industry, studios should continue to take note, adapt and be aware of the global entertainment needs, and find ways to meet them.
 And as Tom Brook of the BBCnotes, Hollywood films can also offer an added benefit for America as a whole in the form of “soft diplomacy” and can present “concepts of success, romance and heroism through stories of individual triumph in the face of adversity, tales of redemption and fantastic battles of good versus evil” (BBC.com , The Reel World) .But, if you believe Earl Owensby, it is all about the business.
 “You got to try to make something you can sell all over the place.
 I think that you have no choice but to think Global, ‘cause that’s where the business is at.
 This is a big ole’ round world, and it revolves around the sun every 24 hours, and people need to be entertained every second of every day.”